Frequently asked questions:

 Can I DIY?
 Rent a machine and power flush my system

 Yes you can, but it would be better to use a professional if you are having problems with your system.
 Remember that you are not allowed to do anything to do with gas and that includes taking the boiler cover off (in some cases).
-Power flushing is a science, unless you are a plumber, no video on the internet will teach you everything you need to know and experience cannot be taught at all.
+Power flushing is a science, unless you are a plumber, no video on the internet page will teach you everything you need to know, experience cannot be taught at all.
 You can search through our members HERE.

 What is a magnetic filter and how does it work?
 (Picture)

 Simply put it is a large magnet in a container that is plumbed into your system.
 The sludge / rust is metallic and sticks to the magnet removing it from circulation and saving your boiler and other parts from getting jammed up.
 This filter has to be cleaned out manually every so often just like you would a vacuum cleaner; the space inside the container is not unlimited.
 These filters are good for future protection after a power flush or a measure to take if you can't afford a power flush but in comparison the power flush will clean your system much better and faster.

 It is more a question of how long you leave it in your system, rather than, which manufacturer's product is better.
 Sludge remover loosens up the sludge and helps break it down into smaller pieces.
 When treating a heating system prior to flushing the manufacturers all state to leave it in for a week or more, if at all possible.
 For really old systems as long as 4 weeks is recommended, that said the average minimum recommendation is 2 hours with the central heating running as hot as possible.
 It is better to have it in for a week/s in advance, but 2 hours is mostly more practical when it's -5 degrees C outside AND the heating is not working.